 Garden mirrors are a great addition for any garden, with the power to transform the space.
 They’re especially useful in small courtyard gardens, on roof terraces and balconies to add an extra dimension.

 A well-placed mirror can be transformative, adding a new dimension to gardens by increasing a sense of space and reflecting light into more shady spots.

 As the trend for taking interior style outdoors continues to grow, garden mirrors are becoming more and more popular.
-Along withoutdoor rugs and cushions, mirrors are one of the easiest ways to add character to an outdoor living area.

 Looking for more garden ideas?
 Read: Brilliant budget garden ideas that will boost your outdoor space without breaking the bank!